vkeggers/DeNovo-Nematode-Pipeline/README.md

 #SBATCH --mail-user=vegge003@fiu.edu
 #SBATCH --mail-type=ALL

-module load nextPolish-1.4.0
+module load nextPolish-1.4.0 #might need to load before running script

 nextPolish run.cfg
 ```

+Run the script.
 The output will be a file with pid***** and a directory named 01_rundir.
 The directory contains genome.nextpolish.fasta (the polished genome) and genome.nextpolish.fasta.stat (stats about the corrections made).
 Please rename the file if working with multiple genomes because all will come out with the same name and it could get confusing.

 </details>